 Has a random phrase on a podcast every caught your attention and made you stop and think for the rest of the afternoon?

-And as Meagan and Sarah discussed the issues of holiday parenting choices in a recent episode (the above opening blog post line is a paraphrase of what was said), I was completely struck by how it applies to homeschooling!
+As Meagan and Sarah discussed the issues of holiday parenting choices in their recent podcast episode (the above opening blog post line is a paraphrase of what was said), I was completely struck by how it applies to homeschooling!

 Do you find yourself making choices in your homeschool (about curriculum, educational philosophy, co-ops, etc) primarily because you’re worried how other people will judge you?